SBA Loans: How To Apply & What You Need To Know

 Export Business

 The SBA helps promote export businesses with specialized subsets of the 7(a) loan.
-The export and express export loans can help small businesses grow their exports and compete with larger shipping and freight companies.
+Export and express export loans can help small businesses expand their exports and compete with larger shipping and freight companies.

 Urgent Funding Needs

-Express SBA loans provide a quicker turnaround on approval and funding time.
+Express SBA loans offer a quicker turnaround for approval and funding.
 The tradeoff is that the SBA guarantee is for a lower percentage, so interest rates tend to be higher.
-The maximum loan amount for SBA express loans is $500,000.
+The maximum loan amount for SBA Express loans is $500,000.

 How do I qualify for an SBA Loan?